-1 restoration at expiration of the authorization period if federal and state 2 authorization for a commercial renewable energy facility is not sought.
-3 C) All 1 .
-1 .
-11 .
-1 .
-1 .
-1 OPG 102 410 .
-4 G) All data shall be in the public domain subject to ORS 192.410 et seq.
-5 6 H) Work Plan: The applicant shall provide a written work plan which will 7 include, but not be limited to the following: 10 8 9 1.
-A list of the information needed to satisfy the requirements of subsection 10 B.4. above.
-11 2.
-Specific pilot project objectives to obtain the needed information and an 12 explanation of how the study or test design will meet the objectives.
-13 14 Description of study or test methods to meet the objectives, such as: (a) Literature review; 15 (a) Literature review;(b) Collection of any needed baseline data; 16 (c) Hypotheses to address the study objectives; 17 (d) Descriptions of field sampling and data-analyses methods to be 18 used; and 19 (e) Use of adequate controls to allow the effects of the proposed 20 action to be separated from natural fluctuations in resources and habitats.
-21 action to be separated from natural fractuations in resources and naturals.
-22 4.
-Supporting documentation demonstrating that the study design is 23 scientifically appropriate and statistically adequate to address the research 24 objectives.
-25 5.
-Descriptions of how the data and analyses will be reported and delivered 26 to the regulating agency for review and approval.
-27 28 3) Phased Development 29 The regulating agency may recommend that an applicant conduct a project as a 30 phased development in order to obtain adequate information and data and to 31 measure the incremental effects of each phase prior to further or complete build-out 32 of the project.
-Phased development projects are renewable energy facility 33 developments which are limited in scale and area, but are designed to produce 34 energy for commercial use.
-The applicant for a phased development project will 35 need to comply with the requirements of subsection B.4.
-A regulating agency's 36 decision to allow the use of a phased development project is designed to allow for 37 commercial energy production while obtaining certain data and information that are 38 necessary to fulfill the requirements of subsection B.4., but can only be obtained 39 through the monitoring and study of the effects of the development as it is installed 40 and operated for a discrete period of time.
-41 42 g. · 43 Applications for a permit, license, or other authorization for the installation and use of 44 an experimental or test device at the Northwest National Marine Renewable Energy 45 Center Mobile Test Berth Site zone, are not subject to the requirements of section B. 46 See section D: Northwest National Marine Renewable Energy Center Mobile Test Berth 47 Site, below, for the specific requirements for the use of these facilities.
+- G) All data shall be in the public domain subject to ORS 192.410 et seq. - H) Work Plan: The applicant shall provide a written work plan which will include, but not be limited to the following: 13 - 1.
+A list of the information needed to satisfy the requirements of section B.4. above. - 2.
+Specific pilot project objectives to obtain the needed information and an explanation of how the study or test design will meet the objectives. - 3.
+Description of study or test methods to meet the objectives, such as: - (a) Literature review; - (b) Collection of any needed baseline data; - (c) Hypotheses to address the study objectives; - (d) Descriptions of field sampling and data-analyses methods to be used; and - (e) Use of adequate controls to allow the effects of the proposed action to be separated from natural fluctuations in resources and habitats. - 4.
+Supporting documentation demonstrating that the study design is scientifically appropriate and statistically adequate to address the research objectives. - 5.
+Descriptions of how the data and analyses will be reported and delivered to the authorizing state agency for review and approval.

+3) Phased Development

+The regulating agency may recommend that an applicant conduct a project as a phased development in order to obtain adequate information and data and to measure incremental effects prior to further or complete build-out of the project.
+Phased development projects are renewable energy facility developments which are limited in scale and area, but are designed to produce energy for commercial use.
+The applicant for a phased development project will need to comply with the requirements of section B.4.
+The agency's decision to allow the use of a phased development project is designed to allow for commercial energy production while obtaining certain data and information that are necessary to fulfill the requirements of section B.4., but can only be obtained through the monitoring and study of the effects of the development as it is installed and operated for a discrete period of time.